SmartIsrael/Water_Quality_Prediction/README.md

-# Water Quality Model - Group 1
+# Water Quality Model - Group 5

 ## Project Overview
 This project aims to build a machine learning model to analyze water quality data and predict water quality.
 The project includes various stages such as data handling, model training, regularization, and evaluation.
 Here is the link to the Colab Notebook for viewing: https://colab.research.google.com/drive/1bblWAGeYnDQahTGlLRSA7eiS6jDhAgeX?usp=sharing

-## GROUP STRUCTURE AND TASK ALLOCATION
+### GROUP STRUCTURE AND TASK ALLOCATION

 1. Data Handler- Smart Israel
    **Role:** Responsible for loading the dataset and data preprocessing(cleaning, splitting the data, and scaling) it for training.

+2. Vanilla Model Implementor - Teniola Ajani
+   **Role:** Vanilla Model Implementation

+3. L1 Regularization Implementor - Emmanuel Begati
+   **Role:** Focuses on applying L1 Regularization to the model and testing it's effect on the performance.

+4. L2 Regularization Implementor - Kathrine Ganda
+   **Role:** Responsible for applying L2 Regularization to the model and testing its effect on the performance.
+Comparing its results to the vanilla model and L1 regularization.

+5. Error Analysis - Anissa
+   **Role:** Performs analysis on errors made by the models.

-   ### Data Handling and Preprocessing in Water Quality Analysis Project
+# Data Handling and Preprocessing in Water Quality Analysis Project

 ### Overview